-On 23 April, the New Zealand Government announced a \$50.0 million support package for media companies.
+On 23 April, the New Zealand Government (Te Kawanatanga o Aotearoa) announced a \$50.0 million support package for media companies.
 These funds include a six-month waiver of transmission fees for radio and television broadcasters, along with funds to reduce media companies' contribution to content produced by New Zealand on Air.
 This package represents the first of two planned support packages for the media sector, with the second package expected alongside the government's upcoming budget.

-Public health measures have significantly affected the Cinemas industry, as cinemas have been forced to close under Alert Level 4 restrictions.
+Public health measures have significantly affected the Cinemas industry, as cinemas were required close under Alert Level 4 restrictions.
 Despite the country moving to Alert Level 3 from 28 April, cinemas will likely remain closed until the alert level is reduced to Alert Level 2 or 1.
+Furthermore, cinemas will likely be required to operate at reduced capacity once they are permitted to reopen to comply with public health guidelines.
 The mandatory closures are anticipated to have long-term effects on the Cinemas industry, as consumers increasingly turn to subscription video-on-demand services and other competing home entertainment options.
 Disruptions to global film production and release schedules will also likely have negative effects on cinemas over the short term, as first-run film availability will be limited.